-Alphabet Inc’s (NASDAQ:GOOGL) Google pulled AdBlock Fast, an ad blocking app made for Samsung (KRX) phones, from the Google Play store yesterday.
+Alphabet Inc’s Google pulled AdBlock Fast, an ad blocking app made for Samsung (KRX) phones, from the Google Play store yesterday.
 The app was released just a few days ago and quickly rose to the top of the Google Play charts.
 App developer Rocketship Apps said it received an email from Google saying the app was pulled because it violates Google Play policies by interfering with other services and apps.

 Adblock Fast uses Samsung code to block ads in Samsung’s mobile browser.
 Samsung recently opened an API that allows third-party developers to build content blocking features for its pre-installed internet browser.